itxSaaad/itxSaaad/README.md

 Front-End Developer
 -------------------

-I am a Computer Science student at PUCIT (3rd Semester), mainly focusing on Full Stack Web development using Javascript.
+⤷ I am a Computer Science student at PUCIT (3rd Semester), mainly focusing on Full Stack Web development using JavaScript.
 I have 1 year of experience in Graphic Designing using Adobe Illustrator, Premier Pro and Photoshop.

 * ✉️  You can contact me at [saadstudent.cs@gmail.com](mailto:saadstudent.cs@gmail.com)
 * 🚀  I'm currently working on [Salah Tracker App Mern](http://salah-tracker-app-mern.vercel.app/)